n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.travisci.md

 # Travis CI

-The Travis CI node allows you to automate work in Travis CI, and integrate Travis CI with other applications. n8n has built-in support for a wide range of Travis CI features, including cancelling and getting builds.
+Use the Travis CI node to automate work in Travis CI, and integrate Travis CI with other applications. n8n has built-in support for a wide range of Travis CI features, including cancelling and getting builds.

 On this page, you'll find a list of operations the Travis CI node supports and links to more resources.